-The students of world-systems always paid much attention to spatial links (e.g., Chase-Dunn and Hall 1997; Hall 2014; Chase-Dunn 2014) which form a certain frame within a world system.
-Moreover, the scale (length) of these links can be measured.
-Individual world systems and the World System vary both in scale (length) of these links, as well as in their intensity and complexity.
+The students of world-systems always paid much attention to spatial links (e.g., Chase-Dunn and Hall 1997; Hall 2014; Chase-Dunn 2014) whose scale (length) can be measured.
+Individual world-systems and the World System vary both in scale (length) of these links, as well as in their intensity and complexity.
 In this paper we present a concept of the evolution of these links in the form of periodization of globalization as defined by the expanding spatial links.
 This periodization can be correlated with others in order to show the complex character of the World System development, the interactions between some other important variables (production, technology, politics, and urbanization), and the growth of spatial links.
+We have already discussed both the procedure and various approaches to periodization of historical globalization.